 How To Use Your Voice Effectively

-If you use your voice effectively it can have a significant effect on the success of your speech or presentation.
+Your voice can have a significant effect on the success of your speech or presentation.
+Used effectively, your voice can aid you in conveying your message.

 Cat Demonstrates Effective Use of Voice!